An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Training and fine-tuning off-the-shelf segmentation CNNs

 \section{Training and fine-tuning off-the-shelf segmentation CNNs}

 As stated above, transfer learning is an important technique for training CNNs.
 This is particularly true when the size of the dataset is small or it is costly to annotate the images.
 Figure~\ref{fig:motivation} illustrates in more detail the common approach for transfer learning depicted in Figure~\ref{f:fig_intro}.
 First, a group of researchers interested in segmenting blood vessels obtains a set of training images and manually annotates them to optimize a neural network (Figure \ref{fig:motivation}A).
 After choosing a proper network architecture and optimizing it, a trained neural network is obtained.
-The performance of the neural network is usually evaluated through pixelwise accuracy metrics, such as IoU and Dice.
+This neural network is usually evaluated through pixelwise accuracy metrics, such as IoU and Dice.
 Next, the researchers might make the trained network available on a public source-code repository or an image processing software.

 The pre-trained network can then be used by other research groups in future studies aimed at measuring the morphology of blood vessels.
 The network might be used as is, or an additional fine-tuning step can be applied to adjust the network to the new data (Figure \ref{fig:motivation}B).
-For fine-tuning the network, a subset of the new data must be manually annotated and used for further optimizing the network.
+For fine-tuning the network, a subset of the new data must be manually annotated.
 Here, it is interesting to highlight two main points.
 First, the fine-tuning applied to the pre-trained network requires an amount of manual work proportional to the number of additional annotations used.
-Second, it is usually not possible to directly optimize the network for providing the desired morphological metrics being studied, since their calculation is not fully differentiable.
-Thus, the metric that is optimized is usually the segmentation accuracy and the morphological metrics are calculated based on the resulting segmentations.
+Second, it is usually not possible to directly optimize the network using the morphological metrics being studied since their calculation is not fully differentiable.
+Thus, the metric that is optimized is usually the cross-entropy of the class probabilities or the segmentation accuracy, and the morphological metrics are calculated based on the resulting segmentations.
 As a consequence, there is no guarantee that the original or fine-tuned network will provide segmentations that are unbiased with respect to the desired morphometric analyses.